Careers360 Logo

 Stage 5: For all Candidates (without any Candidature Type)

-Note: For seats reserved for the female candidates, the procedure for reservation as given in Government Circular of General Administration Department No. RSV 1012/CN16/12/16A Dated 13th August 2014 shall be adopted.
+Note: For seats reserved for female candidates, the procedure for reservation is as given in the Government Circular of the General Administration Department No. RSV 1012/CN16/12/16A dated 13th August 2014, shall be adopted.

 All India Candidature Candidates

 The seat allotment shall be done through CAP on the basis of CET scores or as specified by the appropriate authority.
-All these seats are treated as “General Category” seats and no reservation is provided in these seats for the candidates of backward class category, ladies, PwD, and Defence, etc.
+All these seats are treated as “General Category” seats, and no reservation is provided in these seats for candidates of backward class category, ladies, PwD, and Defence, etc.

 Minority Candidature Candidates